awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Overall Quotas<a name="limits-all"></a>

-All single\-document synchronous operations except sentiment analysis and syntax detection have the following quotas\.
+All single\-document synchronous operations except sentiment analysis, targeted sentiment analysis, and syntax analysis have the following quotas\.

 | Description | Quota/Guideline |